JoyM268/centralized-lab-management-system/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A GUI-based solution for system administrators to manage a network of student computers in a lab environment.
-This system provides tools for remote command execution, file distribution, and user management, all from a central admin dashboard.
+A GUI-based solution for admin to manage a network of student computers in a lab environment.
+This system provides tools for remote command execution, file distribution over SSH, all from a central admin dashboard.

 ## 📋 Table of Contents